Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Numerical Results

-\\ in the present numerical framework, which defines the relative probability of a quantum particle to switch from a state $1$ with a corresponding chemical potential $\mu_1$ to a next state $2$ with a chemical potential $\mu_2$ for a Bose gas at thermal equilibrium, where the chemical potential is defined by the intrinsic particle number conserving equation.
+\\ in the present numerical framework, which defines the relative probability of a quantum particle to switch from a state $1$ with a corresponding chemical potential $\mu_1$ to a next state $2$ with a chemical potential $\mu_2$ for a Bose gas at thermal equilibrium, where the chemical potential is defined by the intrinsic particle number conserving equation for the average number of particles.